breakbottle/FunProgramingIdeasAndPatterns/Object Validation/README.md

     $bool = $validate->Validate($objectToValidate,$rules);

 ## Motivation
 Coding in C# has made me more conscious of how I should use types.
-Error val
+Error validation becomes a bit easier knowing that I will always have a fully populated object & prevents me from being lazy.
+I can see me upgrading this more, to validate two objects and more specific custom built in common rules.

 Thanks,
 Clint Small Cain